wangziqi2013/wangziqi2013.github.io/_posts/2021-06-18-ligra-plus-plus.markdown

 The sparse implementation, on the other hand, uses a "push" model.
 It simply iterates over the given vertex set, and for each node u, it enumerates all *outbound* edges (e, v), and tests v with function C. If the test passes, F(u, v) is called and output is generated accordingly.

+Ligra+ optimizes over Ligra by compressing the adjacency list.
+The list is first sorted, and then compressed with delta encoding.
+To elaborate: given a sorted adjacency list of node u v0, v1, v2, v3, ..., compression is performed by first taking the deltas, which produces (v0 - u), (v1 - v0), (v2 - v1), ..., and then these deltas are encoded with variably sized code.
+The paper proposes two coding schemes.